 - E. "Anticipation of a later change of organization."
-The inclusion of an area to be served within the sphere of influence of the serving agency may be sufficient to comply with this provision. - F. "Public Agency" shall be defined in compliance with Government Code Section 56070.
-The statutory definition of Public Agency is "the state or any state agency, board or commission, any city, county, city and county, special district or other political subdivision, or any agency, board or commission of the city, county, city and county, special district, or other political subdivision".
+The inclusion of an area to be served within the sphere of influence of the serving agency shall be sufficient to comply with this provision. - F. "Public Agency" shall be defined in compliance with Government Code Section 56070.
 The definition of public agency does not include a private or mutual water company.
-Any contract by a city or district to extend service to these types of service companies would require approval from the Commission prior to contract execution.

-- G. "Health and safety emergency concern" shall mean the extension of service to alleviate an immediate health and/or safety problem.
-Such connections would be limited to the provision of water and/or sewer service to an existing structure, the connection to a failing mutual or private water system requiring auxiliary service, the provision of fire protection and/or paramedic services as supplemental or alternative source for service, and other similar threats related to health and safety. - 2.
-The Commission has determined that the Executive Officer shall have the authority to approve, or conditionally approve, proposals to extend services outside jurisdictional boundaries in cases where the service extension is proposed to remedy a clear health and safety concern.
-In addition, the Executive Officer shall have the authority to approve or conditionally approve service extensions where the services in question will not facilitate development (for example, an inter-agency contract for fire protection services).
-In cases where the Executive Officer recommends denial of a proposed service extension, that proposal shall be placed on the next agenda for which notice can be provided.
+Any contract by a city or district to extend service to these types of service companies would require approval from the Commission prior to contract execution. - G. "Health and safety concern" shall mean the extension of service to alleviate an immediate health and/or safety problem.
+Such connections would be limited to the provision of water and/or sewer service to an existing structure, the connection to a failing mutual or private water system requiring auxiliary service, and other similar threats related to health and safety. - 2.
+EXECUTIVE OFFICER AUTHORITY.
+The Commission has determined that the Executive Officer shall have the authority to approve, or conditionally approve, applications to extend services outside jurisdictional boundaries in cases where the service extension is proposed to remedy a health and safety concern.
+In addition, the Executive Officer shall have the authority to approve or conditionally approve service extensions where the services in question will not facilitate development or the service is to provide water and/or sewer service to accessory dwelling units or junior accessory dwelling units being created on lots where a single-family or a multifamily dwelling unit already exists.
+In cases where the Executive Officer recommends denial of a proposed service extension, that application shall be placed on the next agenda for which notice can be provided.
 After the public hearing, the Commission may approve, conditionally approve, or deny the contract. - 3.
-In the case where a city or district has acquired the system of a private or mutual water company prior to the enactment of this legislation, those agencies shall be authorized to continue such service and provide additional connections within the certificated service area of the private or mutual water company defined by the Public Utilities Commission or other appropriate agency, at the time of acquisition without LAFCO review or approval as outlined in Government Code Section 56133.
-The continuation of service connections under this policy shall not be constrained by the sphere of influence of that local agency at the time.
+GOVERNMENT CODE SECTION 56133.5.
+An application by a city or district to provide new or extended services under the provisions of Government Code Section 56133.5, will require Commission approval at a noticed public hearing prior to the signing of an agreement/contract for the provision of the service. - 4.
+In the case where a city or district authorized to provide water service has acquired the system of a private or mutual water company prior to the enactment of this legislation, those agencies shall be authorized to continue such service and provide additional connections within the service area of the private or mutual water company defined by the Public Utilities Commission or other appropriate agency, at the time of acquisition without LAFCO review or approval as outlined in Government Code Section 56133.
+The continuation of service connections under this policy shall not be constrained by the sphere of influence of that local agency provided that the area to be served is within the service area of the private or mutual water company previously defined by the PUC or other appropriate agency.

-Proposals to extend service outside this previously defined certificated area would come under the provisions of Govt.
-Code Section 56133 for the review and approval by the Commission prior to the signing of a contract/agreement for the provision of the service.
+Applications to extend service outside this previously defined area and outside the sphere of influence of the agency providing service would come under the provisions of Government Code Section 56133.5, which will require Commission approval at a noticed public hearing prior to the signing of an agreement/contract for the provision of the service.

-4. For a request for exemption pursuant to Government Code Section 56133(e), the Commission shall make the determination that the service(s) to be provided is/are exempt from LAFCO review.
+5. For a request for exemption pursuant to Government Code Section 56133(e), the Commission shall make the determination that the service(s) to be provided is/are exempt from LAFCO review.
 The Commission has, in cases where the service extension proposed does not facilitate development or directly affect employees, delegated the authority to make the determination for exemption pursuant to Government Code Section 56133(e) to the Executive Officer.